Yucheng Liu

 Research Interests

-• I am interested in statistical mechanical models including spin systems, percolation, self-avoiding walk, with special interest in their critical phenomena.
+• Probability and statistical mechanics, with special interest in models including spin systems, percolation, self-avoiding walk, branched polymers, and their (near-)critical phenomena.

 • I work with the lace expansion, which is a method to analyse high-dimensional models.